muyangren907/flask_tg/readthedocs/misc/compatibility-and-convenience.rst

     .. code-block:: python

-        from wuyusile import TelegramClient, sync
+        from wuyusile import dxdmgchClient, sync
         # or
-        from wuyusile.sync import TelegramClient
+        from wuyusile.sync import dxdmgchClient

     This makes the examples shorter and easier to think about.